statengeneraal/laws-markdown/verdrag/international/convention/on/standards/of/training/certification/and/etc/BWBV0006295/README.md

 4. Radar navigation

-4.1 Demonstrate, using a radar simulator or, when not available, manoeuvring board, knowledge of the fundamentals of radar and ability in the operation and use of radar, and in the interpretation and analysis of information obtained from the equipment, including the following: <sup> 2)  Reference is made to resolution 2 of the 1995 STCW-F Conference.  </sup>
+4.1 Demonstrate, using a radar simulator or, when not available, manoeuvring board, knowledge of the fundamentals of radar and ability in the operation and use of radar, and in the interpretation and analysis of information obtained from the equipment,<sup> 2)  Reference is made to resolution 2 of the 1995 STCW-F Conference. </sup> including the following:

 .1 factors affecting performance and accuracy;